-Florida toddler accidentally shoots and kills mother while she was on Zoom work call, police say
+Florida toddler accidentally shoots and kills mother while she is on a Zoom work call, police say

 An investigation into the shooting is ongoing.

-Police are working with the Seminole County State Attorney’s Office to see whether charges will be brought against the father.
+Police are working with the Seminole County State Attorney’s Office to see whether charges will be brought against any person.
 Todd Brown, a spokesman with the state attorney’s office, told The Washington Post that prosecutors were unable to comment during an active investigation.

 Police did not respond to a request from The Washington Post seeking to confirm Lynn’s relationship to the toddler and the owner of the firearm.

-The unintentional shooting involving a young child is the latest among thousands of such incidents in recent years.
+The unintentional shooting involving a child is the latest among thousands of such incidents in recent years.
 There have been at least 2,290 unintentional shootings by children since 2015, including 848 deaths, according to the gun control advocacy group Everytown for Gun Safety.
 There were at least 369 unintentional shootings by young people last year, with 142 deaths.
-This year, there have already been 220 unintentional shootings involving minors, including 83 deaths.
+This year, there have been 220 unintentional shootings involving minors, including 83 deaths.

 In February, Gabriel Alexis Henderson, a 25-year-old mother of five in North Carolina, was killed after one of her children found a gun in her purse and accidentally fired, police said.
 In April, Royal Gordon, an 8-month-old boy in Houston, died after his 3-year-old brother found and fired an unsecured gun.